Thinkwise/docs/docs/sf/advanced.md

 ### Validation log

 Overview with validations and the duration to execute them.
 If validation is slow, this can be used to find the slowed validation and try to increase their performance.

+### Synchronization history

+Overview with synchronizations and the corresponding status and types.